-Recipe for Bread With Fast-Action Dried Yeast
+Recipe for Making Bread With Fast-Action Dried Yeast

-Homemade Bread With Yeast From Scratch
+How to Bake Bread with Yeast From Scratch

 This from-scratch bread is quick and easy to make, and it tastes just like what you'd get in the stores and bakeries.
 Using fast-action dried yeast enables you to make this bread very quickly, as the dough requires only 30 minutes to rise.
 I have included step-by-step instructions as well as my own photos to help guide you through the process.